deathworlders/online/content/books/deathworlders/chapter-49-division.md

 ...Except of course, to their victims they’d been everything.

 God.
 She looked around.
-Amy caught her eye over a cup of coffee, looked up at the clock, and then gave Ava a little flick of the head toward the door that said *‘for God’s sake, girl, go home.”*
+Amy caught her eye over a cup of coffee, looked up at the clock, and then gave Ava a little flick of the head toward the door that said *‘for God’s sake, girl, go home.'*

 Ava went to the office rec room instead and made herself a coffee.
 She found that somewhere along the way they’d ordered pizza, and vaguely recalled being tapped on the shoulder and told about it.
 It was cold and it had pineapple on it.
 She took two slices and leaned against the counter as she ate and drank and tried to work up the courage to go home.